Prathamesh-JavaDev/Crypto-Tool/README.md

 # Crypto-Tool
 A Cryptography Tool

+<<<<<<< HEAD
-This is an Application tool for implementing user-specified Cryptography algorithms. \n The user can perform encryption and decryption on only text files with the Algorithm modules given.
+This is an Application tool for implementing user-specified Cryptography algorithms.
+The user can perform encryption and decryption on only text files with the Algorithm modules given.

 ALGORITHM MODULES INCLUDED:
-\n1.Caesar Cypher
+1.Caesar Cypher
-\n2.Modified Ceasar Cypher
+2.Modified Ceasar Cypher
-\n3.Vigenere Cypher
+3.Vigenere Cypher